 - What is the air quality benchmark? - How is the council encouraging public transport?
 Cllr.
-Barnes is pushing for more / a better bus service.
+Barnes is pushing for more / a better bus services.
 Bambos is working to get improvements to the train service. - Cllr.
-Barnes said that LTNs are part of a cross party strategy to achieve net zero carbon emissions; this Labour council is working with the Conservative government.
+Barnes said that LTNs are part of a cross party strategy to achieve net zero carbon emissions; the Conservative Government is aligned with the Labour Mayor of London on this topic and we are also aligned with their net zero aims.